akashmyakala11/Visualizing-Neural-Decision-making-An-Interactive-Brain-Tumor-Classifier-With-Grad-cam-Integration-/README.md

   vi) pip install imutils
   vii) pip install flask
   viii) flask_sqlalchemy
+9) close the VS code and open after all the packages installed
-9) in terminal give command "python app.py" to run app.py file
+10) in terminal give command "python app.py" to run app.py file
-10) and run notebook.ipynb
+11) and run notebook.ipynb

 **Executing the project:**
 1) After successful execution of app.py and notebook.ipynb open "http://localhost:5000" in the browser